 For Paul the church was not an organization but a group of people.
 Therefore, growing the church, for Paul, was never about growing an organization but about growing people.
 He says it again so clearly in today’s text:

-He is the one we proclaim, admonishing and teaching every with all wisdom, so that we may present everyone fully mature to Christ.
+He is the one we proclaim, admonishing and teaching every with all wisdom, so that we may present everyone fully mature in Christ. (v.
+28)

-What if we approached the starting line with a finish line mentality. . . so that we may present everyone fully mature to Christ. . . how would that change the way we thought about life and faith and church?
+What if we approached the starting line with a finish-line mentality, “so that we may present everyone fully mature to Christ” (v.
+28b)?
+How would that change the way we thought about life and faith and church?

-Abba Father, we thank you for your son, Jesus, who is our picture of what a mature human being looks like and who through the person of the Holy Spirit brings us to maturity in himself.
-Awaken me to the ways I must mature and fill me with your Spirit to this end.
-We pray in Jesus name.
+Abba Father, we thank you for your Son, Jesus, who is our picture of what a mature human being looks like and who, through the person of the Holy Spirit, brings us to maturity in him.
+Awaken me to the ways I must mature, and fill me with your Spirit to this end.
+We pray in Jesus’ name.
 Amen.

 2. Who in your life and past strike you as a mature Christian?
-What stands out to you about them?
+What stands out to you about him or her?